immersivecognition/unity-experiment-framework/README.md

 ## Example

-ExpMngr classes will be useful in two main parts of your project:
+UXF classes will be useful in two main parts of your project:

 #### 1. Building up your experiment structure, including the trials, blocks and their associated settings.